yoko72/emoji_timer/README.md

 ## Usage

-Register all images in the dir to a guild.
+Register all images in the 'images' dir to a server.
 Then, pass the id of the guild on initializing EmojiTimerCog.